 The following IVR applications change the service or account configuration and are not available in stand-alone mode:

 - Account self-care.

 - Account top-up via credit card.

 - Call forwarding management.

-- Conferencing.

 - Access to one's own voice mailbox.

 - Payment Remittance Transfer To.

-- Call Queues in auto-attendant.

 Access to the web interface is also disabled.

 PortaSwitch® Application Components